lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-function title='Compression and Decompression Actions'}

-{{Fig-function}} summarizes the basic functions that can be used to compress and decompress a field.
-The first column lists the actions name.
-The second and third columns outline the reciprocal compression/decompression behavior for each action.
+{{Fig-function}} summarizes the basic actions that can be used to compress and decompress a field.
+The first column shows the action's name.
+The second and third columns show the reciprocal compression/decompression behavior for each action.

-Compression is done in order that Fields Descriptions appear in a Rule.
-The result of each Compression/Decompression Action is appended to the working Compression Residue in that same order.
-The receiver knows the size of each compressed field which can be given by the Rule or MAY be sent with the compressed header.
+Compression is done in the order that the Field Descriptions appear in a Rule.
+The result of each Compression/Decompression Action is appended to the accumulated Compression Residue in that same order.
+The receiver knows the size of each compressed field, which can be given by the Rule or MAY be sent with the compressed header.

+### processing variable-length fields {#var-length-field}

-If the field is identified as being variable in the Field Description, then the size of the Compression Residue value (using the unit defined in the FL) MUST be sent first using the following coding:
+If the field is identified in the Field Description as being of variable size, then the size of the Compression Residue value (using the unit defined in the FL) MUST first be sent as follows:

-* If the size is between 0 and 14, it is sent as a 4-bits integer.
+* If the size is between 0 and 14, it is sent as a 4-bits unsigned integer.

-* For values between 15 and 254, the first 4 bits sent are set to 1 and the size is sent using 8 bits integer.
+* For values between 15 and 254, 0b1111 is transmitted and then the size is sent as an 8 bits unsigned integer.

-* For higher values of size, the first 12 bits are set to 1 and the next two bytes contain the size value as a 16 bits integer.
+* For larger values of the size, 0xffff is transmitted and then the next two bytes contain the size value as a 16 bits unsigned integer.

 If a field is not present in the packet but exists in the Rule and its FL is specified as being variable, size 0 MUST be sent to denote its absence.

 ### not-sent CDA

-The not-sent function is generally used when the field value is specified in a Rule and therefore known by both the Compressor and the Decompressor.
-This action is generally used with the "equal" MO.
+The not-sent action is generally used when the field value is specified in a Rule and therefore known by both the Compressor and the Decompressor.
+This action SHOULD be used with the "equal" MO.
 If MO is "ignore", there is a risk to have a decompressed field value different from the original field that was compressed.

 The compressor does not send any Compression Residue for a field on which not-sent compression is applied.